kprohaszka/my-first-revit-plugin/README.md

 ## 🛫 Roadmap

 - [x] Learn More About Revit
-- [ ] Research and Gather Materials on How to Make a Plugin
+- [x] Research and Gather Materials on How to Make a Plugin
-    - [ ] Sort Materials
+    - [x] Sort Materials
-    - [ ] Study Materials
+    - [x] Study Materials
+- [x] Create Coordinate Inspector Helper Addin
-- [ ] Create My First Revit Plugin
+- [x] Create My First Revit Plugin
+- [x] Add function to save coordinates to file (Coordinate Inspector)
+- [] Refactor Code

 See the [open issues](https://github.com/kprohaszka/my-first-revit-plugin/issues) for a full list of proposed features (and known issues).